ManuGlez1/Automated-Test/README.md

  1. Clone or download this Repo
  2. Go to the path where you can see both 'Instagram' and 'Test' folders
- 3. Run one of the following commands on the terminal:
+ 3. Run the following command on the terminal:

 > testcafe chrome Instagram/suites

 > testcafe chrome Test/suites